What’s the Difference Between a Contract Audit and a Contract Management Audit?

 Shorten the time from creation to closure

 An internal audit of contract management shows you exactly what areas you need to optimize to speed up lifecycles.
-You use the contract management audit report data to assess if your current process is efficient and whether or not you need to implement new handling strategies.
+You use the contract compliance audit program report data to assess if your current process is efficient and whether or not you need to implement new handling strategies.

 A step by step guide on how to audit contracts